jaclyntan/netlify-cms-widget-rating/README.md

 Add a rating widget to Netlify CMS.

-Uses a range slider with 0.5 step value between 0-10.
+Features a range slider with 0.5 step value between 0-10.

 ## How to use